-- 3. In addition, the consent form should contain the following information if appropriate: - a. a statement that the particular treatment or procedure may involve risks to the subject which are currently unforeseeable. - b. anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent. - c. any additional costs to the subject that may result from participation in the research. - d.
-The consequences of a subject's decision to withdraw from the research and any procedures for orderly termination of the participant by the subject. - e. a statement that significant new findings developed during the course of the research which may relate to the subject's willingness to continue participation will be provided to the subject. - f. a statement as to whether clinically relevant research results will be shared with the subject and under what conditions - g. the approximate number of subjects involved in the study. - h. a statement that biospecimens, even if de-identified, may be used for commercial profit and whether/if that profit will be shared - i. a statement as to whether the research will or might include whole genome (or whole exome) sequencing of biospecimens in the future

-- 4. The consent document may not include any exculpatory language waiving or appearing to waive any of the subject's legal rights, or releasing the principal investigator and/or sponsor from liability for negligence. - 5.
+- 2. In addition, the consent form should contain the following information if appropriate; - a. a statement that the particular treatment or procedure may involve risks to the subject which are currently unforeseeable. - b. anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent. - c.
+Any additional costs to the subject that may result from participation in the research. - d.
+The consequences of a subject's decision to withdraw from the research and any procedures for orderly termination of the participant by the subject. - e.
+A statement that significant new findings developed during the course of the research which may relate to the subject's willingness to continue participation will be provided to the subject. - f.
+The approximate number of subjects involved in the study. - 3.
+The consent document may not include any exculpatory language waiving or appearing to waive any of the subject's legal rights, or releasing the principal investigator and/or sponsor from liability for negligence. - 4.
 If deception will be used in the study, some of the elements of consent may be postponed until the debriefing process.
-In this case, both a justification of the deception and a detailed description of the debriefing must be submitted with the proposal. - 6.
+In this case, both a justification of the deception and a detailed description of the debriefing must be submitted with the proposal. - 5.
 The IRB may grant a waiver for the requirement of a signed informed consent for some or all subjects if it finds either: - a. that the only record linking the subject and the research would be the consent document and the principal risk of a signed consent document would be the potential harm resulting from a breach of confidentiality.
-Each subject will be asked whether the subject wants documentation linking the subject with the research, and subject's wishes will govern; OR - b. that the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context - c. where the participants are members of a cultural group in which signing forms is not a normal/acceptable practice
+Each subject will be asked whether the subject wants documentation linking the subject with the research, and subject's wishes will govern; OR - b. that the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.

 V. IRB Review Categories - Research projects submitted to the IRB for approval are screened by the Chair and placed in one of three review categories: exempt, expedited review, or full board review.
+Any research study supported by a federal agency cannot qualify as exempt.